suriyun-production/mmorpg-kit-docs/docs/pages/102-game-instance-and-relates-data.md

 This is database which store warp portals that will be represented in gameplay scene to let players activate and warp to another position, you can set position of portal and position of warp target in this database.
 Or create warp portal entity in your map scene and set warp target position if you feels it's more convenience.

-You can create this database by right click in `Project` tab, choose `Create -> GameDatabase -> Warp Portal Database`
+You can create this database by right click in `Project` window, choose `Create -> GameDatabase -> Warp Portal Database`

 To enable it in your game, you have to set it in `Game Instance -> Warp Portal Database`